SYSOFTEK/SMM-Enshrouded/README.md

 To use SMM-Enshrouded, follow these instructions:
 - Place and launch the SMM-Enshrouded.exe executable in the root folder where the enshrouded_server.exe file is located.
 - Note that the executable's data will be extracted to the %appdata% directory.
+- To configure the server, it needs to be launched once to create the configuration file.

 ## Available Languages
 - French